 After I graduated high school, I went on to the local junior college for a while.
 My family had broken up at this point due to divorce, and I had to go out on my own as an adult for the first time.
 I moved back down to the desert and stayed with my foster parents for a little while.
 It didn’t last too long though as we didn’t necessarily see eye to eye at that point in my life.

 After a year I came back home and managed to survive on my own.
 I didn’t have a lot of direction in my life at this time, so I got a job as an administrative assistant working with engineering firms.
 This lasted for about 5 years before I changed paths and went to school for massage therapy.
-I graduated from massage school in November of 2005, going to work for a spa and chiropractor full-time.
-I enjoyed the bodywork, advancing in sports, deep tissue and rehabilitative massage.
-I practiced massage for the next 6 years before embarking down another path into the legal field.
-I went to school full-time while working full-time for a law firm as well.
+Graduating from massage school in November of 2005, my efforts and profession changed to working at a spa and chiropractor full-time.
+Bodywork, advancing in sports, deep tissue and rehabilitative massage is a rewarding job.
+For the next 6 years, this job paralleled a first step toward healing which then led me toward another path in the legal field.
+I went to school full-time while working full-time for a law firm.

 A New Healthier Start

 A couple of years before a friend of mine had told me about the paleo lifestyle.
 It sounded interesting, but I didn’t understand how much it would really mean to me.
 When my body finally burned out, I didn’t understand that it had to with my adrenals.
-I just knew that I wasn’t able to function like a normal human being, and it was affecting all areas of my life.
-I started losing jobs because of erratic behavior, spending my days in a complete mental fog.
-I felt like I was going crazy because I just didn’t understand what was going on with me.
+All areas of my life were affected because I wasn’t able to function like a normal human being.
+First, I couldn’t keep a job because of my erratic behavior and spending my days in a complete mental fog.
+Nothing made sense so I felt like I was going crazy.

-I started to do my research, and things started pointing me to adrenal fatigue.
+Beginning the research, and seeking medical professionals, everything pointed me to adrenal fatigue.
 It was then that I started to follow a paleo lifestyle.
 Trying to manage one’s own health without the right medical practitioners is not easy.
 It’s especially frustrating when the doctors you do have access to won’t listen to you.
 Becoming my advocate for my health has since become my biggest passion and biggest battle.

 As intriguing as blogging is, it’s only one part of my life.
 I mentioned before that I am 38 years old, single with no children.
-I often think about whether I will meet someone amazing, have children, have a life bigger than what I have lived thus far.
-I often wonder if I will foster a child/children myself.
+Often I think about whether I will meet someone amazing, have children, have a life bigger than what I have lived thus far.
+And of course, I wonder if I will foster a child/children myself.
 It seems natural given my experience.
-Hopefully one day that will be an option for me.
+Hopefully, one day that will be an option for me.
 Until then, I will try to live the best life I can, and continue to love the family that I have.

 And I hope some of my story can help you in some way.
 Please feel free to ask questions if you have any.
 I would be happy to answer anything anyone would like to know.

-Don’t you love Marilee!
-I certainly love how she has overcome and now encourages others.
+I love how Marilee has overcome and reaches out to help others!
 Be sure to check out my friend, Marilee on her page, Kitchen Vixxen.